 One (1) letter of recommendation is required to complete an application for admission.
 Applicants should use their own judgment in deciding the appropriate number of recommendations needed to support their applications for admission.

 The Admissions Committee requires that applicants use the LSAC letter of recommendation service.
-If, for some reason, the use of the service is impossible for a recommender, a recommender may send a signed letter of recommendation directly to the Office of Admissions in hard-copy form via mail; the Admissions Committee does not accept letters of recommendation submitted via e-mail, nor may recommendations be appended to, or inserted ("cut and pasted") into, an electronic application form.
+If, for some reason, the use of the service is impossible for a recommender, a recommender may send a signed letter of recommendation directly to the Office of Admissions in hard-copy form via mail; the Admissions Committee does not accept letters of recommendation submitted via email, nor may recommendations be appended to, or inserted ("cut and pasted") into the online application.

-First-year JD applicants should submit a personal statement on a topic of their choosing.
-As the Admissions Committee does not conduct interviews, the personal statement is each candidate's opportunity to tell the Committee something about him/herself that they cannot learn from the other parts of the application.
+Please select your own topic for your personal statement.
+As the Admissions Committee does not conduct interviews, the personal statement is each candidate's opportunity to tell the Committee something about him/herself that it cannot learn from the other parts of the application.
 The personal statement should not exceed two double-spaced pages; please use standard one-inch margins and a font-size no smaller than 11-point.
-Applicants may provide an additional optional statement discussing their motivation for applying specifically to Marquette University Law School; ideally, the required personal statement should not be written on that topic.
+An applicant may provide an additional optional statement discussing their motivation for applying specifically to Marquette University Law School; ideally, the required personal statement should not be written on that topic.

 Transfer and visiting student applicants should provide a statement summarizing the reasons they are requesting to transfer to or visit at Marquette Law School as a personal statement.

-13. Is there any particular undergraduate course work that the Committee values highly?
+29. Is there any particular undergraduate coursework that the Committee values highly?

 When reviewing undergraduate transcripts, the Committee looks for a broad range of courses.
 Courses that require students to develop analytical skills, and/or courses with heavy reading loads that may help students develop their reading and writing skills, can sometimes be of particular value.
 However, the Committee will not look for nor expect any particular or specific undergraduate major.